kailash-manasarovar/statement/docs/timeline/2024/august.md

 - As she goes, she runs beside me on my right side.
 - It's textbook gypsy poisoning tactics and I wonder today if he had gone around to my left while I was distracted and popped something into my ear, as they do.
 - Or maybe someone else did.
+- I'm curious about what happened next, I have no recollection.
 - I would recognize him again.
 - This happens after [I start writing the handwritten letters](#the-handwritten-letters), because I add an extra page with details about it at the end of my original letter as it was superlatively threatening and needed mentioning.